melanchall/drywetmidi/Docs/articles/tools/CSV-serializer.md

 Time,Length,Channel,Note,Velocity,OffVelocity
 ```

 where `Time`, `Length`, `Channel`, `Velocity` and `OffVelocity` hold values of the corresponding properties of a [Note](xref:Melanchall.DryWetMidi.Interaction.Note) object.
-You can change `Time` and `Length` representations via [TimeType](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.TimeType) and [LengthType](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.LengthType) properties of the [CsvSerializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings) correspondingly. `Note` can be either the note number or letter (_C4_, for example) depending on the [NoteFormat](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.NoteFormat) property value.
+You can change `Time` and `Length` representations via [TimeType](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.TimeType) and [LengthType](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings.LengthType) properties of the [CsvSerializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvSerializationSettings) correspondingly (there are also the same properties in [CsvDeserializationSettings](xref:Melanchall.DryWetMidi.Tools.CsvDeserializationSettings) for deserialization). `Note` can be either the note number or letter (_C4_, for example) depending on the `NoteFormat` property value.

 In other cases of `ObjectName` it's assumed that this component represents the [type](xref:Melanchall.DryWetMidi.Core.MidiEvent.EventType) of a MIDI event.
 For example, you can see `"NoteOn"` or `"SequenceTrackName"` as a value for `ObjectName`. `ObjectData` for such records will be in the following format: